-Does knitting stand as the victor as the superior yarn craft?
-Or does crochet reign supreme?
-But what if they’re just two equally fabulous yet unique crafts?
+Is knitting the superior yarn craft?
+Or crochet?
+What if they’re two fabulous yet unique crafts?

 Here’s a comparison of crochet vs knitting.

 I reviewed and updated this post on August 30, 2022.